Subcontractor 1099 Requirements for Contractors (What You’re Actually Responsible For)

 What to do:

-Issue a 1099-NEC to subcontractors you paid $600 or more during the year for services.
+Issue a 1099-NEC to subcontractors you paid $600 or more during the year for services using a cash, check, ACH wire or Bill Pay.(See step Four for more detail around payment methods)

 Why it matters: